 The best credit cards for fair credit often take into account items that don't appear on your credit report, like rent payments and some utility bills.

-Geared toward young adults with thin credit files, Discover offers a zero-percent introductory purchase APR and an attractive cash-back reward program.
+Geared toward young adults with thin credit files, Discover offers an attractive cash-back rewards program and no annual fee.

 The best credit card issuers help customers with fair credit "graduate" to better deals as their credit scores improve.